At least 3 killed in Amtrak Empire Builder train derailment in Montana

-JOPLIN, Mont. — At least three people were killed Saturday afternoon when an Amtrak train that runs between Seattle and Chicago derailed in north-central Montana, an official with the Liberty County Sheriff's Office said.
+JOPLIN, Mont. — At least three people were killed Saturday afternoon when an Amtrak train that runs between Seattle and Chicago derailed in north-central Montana, toppling several cars onto their sides, authorities said.

+The westbound Empire Builder train derailed about 4 p.m. near Joplin, a town of about 200, Amtrak spokesman Jason Abrams said in a statement.
+The accident scene is about 150 miles (241 kilometers) northeast of Helena and about 30 miles (48 kilometers) from the border with Canada.

-Dispatcher Starr Tyler told The Associated Press that three people died in the derailment.
+Liberty County sheriff's dispatcher Starr Tyler told The Associated Press that three people died in the derailment.
 She did not have more details.
 Amtrak said in a statement that there were multiple injuries.

-The Empire Builder train derailed about 4 p.m. near Joplin, a town of about 200, Amtrak spokesman Jason Abrams said in a statement.
-The accident scene is about 150 miles (241 kilometers) north of Helena and about 30 miles (48 kilometers) from the border with Canada.

-The train had about 146 passengers and 16 crew members onboard, Abrams said.

-The train consisted of two locomotives and 10 cars, with seven of those cars derailing, he said.
+The train had about 141 passengers and 16 crew members onboard, Abrams said.
+The train had two locomotives and 10 cars, eight of which derailed, he said.

+"We are deeply saddened to learn local authorities are now confirming that three people have lost their lives as a result of this accident," Abrams said.

-Megan Vandervest, a passenger on the train who was going to visit a friend in Seattle, told The New York Times that she was awakened by the derailment.
+Megan Vandervest, a passenger who was going to visit a friend in Seattle, told The New York Times that she was awakened by the derailment.

 "My first thought was that we were derailing because, to be honest, I have anxiety and I had heard stories about trains derailing," said Vandervest, who is from Minneapolis.
 "My second thought was that's crazy.
 We wouldn't be derailing.
 Like, that doesn't happen."

-She told the Times that the car behind hers was tilted over, the one behind that was entirely tipped over, and the three cars behind that "had completely fallen off the tracks and were detached from the train."
+She told the Times that the car behind hers was tilted, the one behind that was tipped over, and the three cars behind that "had completely fallen off the tracks and were detached from the train."

 The National Transportation Safety Board will send a 14-member team, including investigators and specialists in railroad signals and other disciplines, to investigate the crash, spokesman Eric Weiss said.

-Five Amtrak cars derailed around 3:55 p.m.
-Mountain Daylight Time and no other trains or equipment were involved, Weiss said.
-The train was traveling on a BNSF Railroad main track at the time, he said.
+Weiss said the derailment occurred around 3:55 p.m. and no other trains or equipment were involved.
+The train was traveling on a BNSF Railway main track at the time, he said.

-Photos posted to social media showed several cars on their sides.
-Passengers were standing alongside the tracks, some carrying luggage.

 Amtrak said that because of the derailment, the Sunday westbound Empire Builder will terminate in Minneapolis, and the Sunday eastbound Empire Builder train will originate in Minneapolis.